 33. In the synagogue there was a man possessed by the spirit of an unclean demon, and he cried out with a loud voice,

 34. "Let us alone!
-What have we to do with do you, Yeshuwa' of Nasarat?
+What have we to do with do you, Yeshuwa' of Nazarith?
 Have you come to destroy us?
-I know who you are--the righteous One of The Mighty One!"
+I know who you are--a son of the gods [Egyptian idol called 'the trinity'].

 35. But Yeshuwa' rebuked him, saying, "Be quiet and come out of him!"
 And when the demon had thrown him down in the midst of the people, he came out of him without doing him any harm.

-36. And amazement came upon them all, and they began talking with one another saying, "What is this word?
+36. And amazement came upon them all, and they began talking with one another saying, "What [is] this power [Hebrew: dabar]?
 For with authority and power he commands the unclean spirits and they come out."